 Most mortgage insurance policies will feature exclusion periods and waiting periods, so it’s important you’re aware of these.

 Exclusion periods mean that you won’t be covered the moment you take out the policy – you’ll likely have to wait a few months before you can claim.
 In the case of unemployment cover this is in place to stop someone who knows they’re going to be made redundant taking out a policy and claiming immediately.

 Waiting periods mean you must be off work for a specified number of days (often between 30 – 180) before you can make a claim on your policy.
 In general, the longer the waiting period, the lower the premium.

 How long a waiting period you’re happy with depends on several factors, including any savings you have, or redundancy packages you’re receiving (or have received) from your old employer.

 Do lenders require me to have mortgage insurance?

 Lenders don’t require you to have this insurance as a condition of your mortgage, but it is important you’re able to pay your monthly mortgage in the event you’re unable to work as a result of an accident, sickness or unemployment

 There’s no straightforward answer.
 But with your home at risk – and none of us really knowing what the future holds – having some back-up in place to cover your mortgage repayments may well be a good idea.

 How do I find the best deal for mortgage protection insurance?

-Often, you’ll be sold a mortgage protection insurance policy with your mortgage, however, you may well be able to find a better and cheaper deal elsewhere.
+You may be sold a mortgage protection insurance policy with your mortgage, though it’s often possible to find a better and cheaper deal elsewhere.